-Since this blog has several posts about the Udupi and Mangalore region, I thought it is best to do a short post on how to install the Kannada font in Ubuntu.
+Since this blog has several posts about the Udupi and Mangalore region, I thought it would be good to do a short post on how to install the Kannada font in Ubuntu.
 I stumbled across this issue when I was trying to read a website in Kannada for an aunt of mine.

 I’ve read so many resources on making wine at home over the years.
-Wine making can be extremely confusing as on the one hand we find Westerners making wine in a laboratory kind of setting with grape crushers, de-stemmers, presses, hydrometers, racking canes, clarifiers, carboys, sanitizing chemicals like sodium metabisulphide and fancy equipment designed for wine making all of which amounts to a tidy sum in the form of investment.
+Wine making can be extremely confusing as on the one hand we find Westerners making wine in a laboratory/industrial kind of setting with grape crushers, de-stemmers, presses, hydrometers, racking canes, clarifiers, carboys, sanitizing chemicals like sodium metabisulphide and fancy equipment designed for wine making all of which amounts to a tidy sum in the form of investment.

 As a kid, this was not one of my favorite dishes, but it did rank above the idli.
 Now I have no such reservations and I actually regret that I did not enjoy these special foods when I had a chance to do so.
 This was on my list of To Do’s last Christmas, actually one of over 75 different posts that I had planned to write in December during my annual leave.
 Unfortunately, it was barely enough for data collection.
 So here is how you make Pundi.
 Pundi sounds like and is probably derived from the Tulu word pundi which means fistful.
 You will soon see why